 The city required a new look in the decade before WWI.
 By 1910 Tarpon Springs included an ice plant, an electric plant, two lumber mills, cigar factories, several banks and a post office.
 The Tarpon Springs High School was built in 1912, a new Atlantic Coastline Depot was constructed in 1909, and the impressive new City Hall opened its doors in 1915.

 Tarpon Springs experienced the real estate boom and increase in tourism that characterized Florida during the 1920s.
 Many new subdivisions were laid out, tripling the area of the original town, and a number of impressive buildings were constructed including the Sunset Hills Country Club, the Shaw Arcade Hotel, the Villa Plumosa, a new high school, a water plant and the city’s first hospital.

 Tourism has replaced sponging as Tarpon Springs’ major economic activity.
 Thousands of visitors come to the city each year to enjoy the outdoors, play golf or fish, visit the Sponge Docks, experience Greek culture, shop for art and antiques and tour charming Victorian neighborhoods.

 Historical Society Beginnings

-The Tarpon Springs Area Historical Society, Inc. was established in 1967 with Gertrude K. Stoughton as its first president.
+The Tarpon Springs Area Historical Society, Inc., was founded in 1967 with Col. H.M.
+Salley as its first president.
 The Historical Society had over 100 members who met at members’ homes until the opportunity came to have space in the old Tarpon Springs Train Depot in 1976.
 In the early 1970s, author Gertrude K. Stoughton, researched and compiled the extraordinary history and heritage of Tarpon Springs that was published posthumously, Tarpon Springs, Florida: The Early Years, in 1975.
 This publication was reissued with updates in 1992 by Edward C. Hoffman, Sr., President of T.S.A.H.S.